 It’s totally up to you on how you wish to use the sum you’re borrowing, so give it a think.
 For instance, you might choose to use the borrowed amount to fully pay for your tuition fees, or you might decide to invest the borrowed sum and use the returns to pay the interest on the loan.

 Finally, figuring out how you’ll manage your money before you leave will ensure you have enough cash to live comfortably.
 If you don’t already know how to budget, now is a great time to pick up the basics.
 Make it a habit to add up all your fixed expenses such as phone bills and rent, and then plan your remaining spending for the month.
 If you’re lost on ideas for how to save while you’re overseas, you can hear it from a pro here.

 A sample monthly budget might look like this:

 Studying abroad is going to be a period of intense growth.
-You'll also be making new friends, discovering a new country and learning to live independently.
-By following the above steps, you will be equipping yourself to make the most of your time overseas.
+You'll be making new friends, discovering a new country, and learning to live independently.
+By following the above steps, you will be well equipped to make the most of your time overseas.